andras-simonyi/citeproc-org/README.md

-The mapping between export backends and output formatters can be configured by customizing the `citeproc-orgref-html-backends` and `citeproc-orgref-latex-backends` variables — if a backend is in neither of these lists then the `org` citeproc-el formatter is used for export.
+The mapping between export backends and output formatters can be configured by customizing the `citeproc-orgref-html-backends` and `citeproc-orgref-latex-backends` variables—if a backend is in neither of these lists then the `org` citeproc-el formatter is used for export.

 #### Bibliography formatting

-Most of the bibliography formatting parameters (heading, indentation etc.) can be configured — see the `Citeproc Orgref` customization group for details.
+Most of the bibliography formatting parameters (heading, indentation etc.) can be configured—see the `Citeproc Orgref` customization group for details.

 ## Credits